top of page

 Once a TMJ disc is completely dislocated, it does not need to be “put back in place”.
 The TMJ is a complex joint with many structures, including muscles, ligaments, and bones.
 When the disc is displaced, it affects the overall balance of these structures.
 Over time, the surrounding tissues adapt to the new position of the disc.
 This makes it unnecessary to restore the disc to its original location.
 If Dr. Wang diagnoses a displaced disc, she will educate you on the process of adapting to this new disc position and how best to support your jaw during this process.

-How do you treat TMJ problems?
+How do you treat TMJ disorders?

 Determining appropriate treatment for facial/jaw pain requires a thorough history, exam and diagnosis first.
 Once diagnosed, a custom therapy plan can be created, as there is not a one-size-fits-all solution.
+Dr. Wang focuses on determining an accurate diagnosis.
+TMJ disorders is not a diagnosis.
+It is a group of different disorders, with different therapy options.
+Dr. Wang has found from experience and published evidence that an accurate diagnosis and conservative therapies are most effective for managing many jaw related pains.

 My dentist recommended Botox for teeth clenching and grinding.
 Will that stop my clenching and grinding?